Tax year 2019-20

 For one, three, five and ten years after graduation, POLAR quintile 1 (the most disadvantaged areas) had the highest percentage of young graduates in sustained employment, further study or both.
 Excluding the ‘Not known’ category, POLAR quintile 5 had the lowest percentage for one, three, five and ten years after graduation.

-This result is likely to be influenced by the ‘London effect’ on POLAR as highlighted in this POLAR FAQ document.
+This result is likely to be influenced by the ‘London effect’ on POLAR as highlighted in this POLAR FAQ document (opens in a new tab).
 Essentially, young people across London are more likely to access higher education than young people elsewhere in the UK.
 POLAR reflects this and therefore there are very few areas of London that are quintile 1 or 2.
 This does not mean that this area-based measure is indicating that all young people in London are highly likely to enter higher education, just that a greater proportion will do so relative to other areas of the UK.
 London is the region of the UK with the highest number of small areas that are simultaneously classified as deprived using the Index of Multiple Deprivation (IMD), and not classified as low participation using POLAR.
 Across the UK, and therefore within London too, there will be individuals living in areas with relatively high participation who may have other characteristics that are associated with lower access to higher education.
 Therefore assessments of individuals should consider multiple aspects of their background.

 Earnings